Operation North

 Operation North (Операция "Север") was the code name which was assigned by the USSR Ministry of State Security to the massive deportation of Jehovah's Witnesses and their families to Siberia in the Soviet Union on 1 and 8 April 1951.

 Background

 There were almost no Jehovah's Witnesses in the Soviet Union until its annexation of the Baltic States, Western Belarus, Western Ukraine, Bessarabia, and Northern Bukovina; most of them were living in the Moldavian SSR and Ukrainian SSR.
 Jehovah's Witnesses came into the conflict with the Soviet government, primarily because they refused to join the military.
 Their teachings were soon regarded as anti-Soviet.
 Members of religious groups, including Jehovah's Witnesses, qualified as religious elements which were considered a potential source of danger by the communist regime.
-In November 1950, Viktor Abakumov reported a plan to deport them to Stalin, and Stalin suggested that the deportation should occur in March–April 1951.
+In November 1950, Viktor Abakumov gave Stalin a plan to deport them, and Stalin suggested that the deportation should occur in March–April 1951.